-- Align the casing opening to the center of the motor shaft and rear plate. - NOTICE Torque the fastening screws of the casing to the rear plate in accordance with the following table.
+- · Center the casing opening to the drive shaft and rear plate. - NOTICE Torque the fastening screws of the casing to the rear plate in accordance with the following table.

 Fan/size Fastener threads Max. tightening torque [Nm] CMV 450-800 M8 3